precision_manufacturingBuilt for Autonomous Operation

 Problem

-Fragile, no visibility, doesn't scale
+Fragile, no visibility, does not scale

 2